vmware/vic/tests/test-cases/Group1-Docker-Commands/1-07-Docker-Stop.md

 * Step 9 should result in the container stopping successfully
 * Step 10 should result in the container starting without error the second time
 * Step 11 should result in the container stopping successfully
+* Step 12 should result in the container stopping successfully

 # Possible Problems:
 None